-Director Fall 2013: Professor William Peck, Department of Geology
+Director Fall 2014: Professor Peter Klepeis, Department of Geography

-group of Colgate Students to enroll at the University of Manchester.
-Its director will be William Peck (422 Ho Science Center), Department of Geology.
+The 2014 program will be the 26th group of Colgate Students to enroll at the University of Manchester.
+Its director will be Peter Klepeis (305 Ho Science Center), Department of Geography.

 All students will enroll in two elective courses and three required courses (two are ½-credit courses), which are designed specifically to reflect the study group’s unique location.

-UNST XXX: Workshop of the World: Britain’s Industrial Revolution in Regional Perspective (½ CR).
+UNST 326: Workshop of the World: Britain’s Industrial Revolution in Regional Perspective (½ CR)

 Selection Criteria and Eligibility

-The Manchester Study Group is sponsored by the Division of University Studies and open to all Colgate students. of M requires a GPA of 3.00 for participation.
-You may gather additional information from the University of Manchester’s web site for international students at www.manchester.ac.uk/international
+The Manchester Study Group is sponsored by the Division of University Studies and open to all Colgate students.
+UM requires a GPA of 3.00 for participation.
+You may gather additional information from the University of Manchester’s website for international students at www.manchester.ac.uk/international

 For details of student expenses on this study group, please see the student cost estimate sheet.